-I employ a very personal, client-centred approach and will work with you closely to support and guide you through every step of the process whether you are simply re-vamping a border, which requires a planting design and plant supply or undertaking a full, detailed design and build.
+I employ a very personal, Client-centred approach and will work with you closely to support and guide you through every step of the process whether you are simply re-vamping a border, or going for a full design and build.

 BBC Scotland - Beechgrove Garden

-For the last 14 years Kirsty has worked as guest designer every year for BBC Scotland’s longest running gardening programme, Beechgrove Garden.
+Since 2001 Kirsty has worked as guest designer for BBC Scotland’s longest running gardening programme, Beechgrove Garden.

 As part of this role, Kirsty has travelled all over the North of Scotland and is also required to participate in media coverage leading up to filming and to appear on camera during the programme to present the design and planting with the presenters.

-Kirsty says, “I feel the same now as I did when I first started appearing on the Beechgrove Garden programme.
-I couldn’t believe how easy the presenters were to get on with and how much they contribute to each and every project - it really is a team effort, and Jim McColl, Carole Baxter, George Anderson and the more recent addition to the team, guest presenter, Chris Beardshaw, really do make it as easy as it looks on screen.
+Kirsty says, “I feel the same now as I did when I first started appearing on Beechgrove Garden.
+I couldn’t believe how easy the presenters were to get on with and how much they contribute to each and every project - it really is a team effort; they make it as easy as it looks on screen.

-Find out more about what Beechgrove Garden is doing this season by clicking here.
+To find out what Beechgrove Garden are up to this season click here.